aspose-note/Aspose.Note-Reference-Tutorials/note/english/net/images/insert-image-hyperlink/_index.md

 var page = new Page(document);
 ```

-## Step 2: Insert Image with Hyperlink
+## Step 2: insert image with hyperlink

 Now, let’s **insert image hyperlink** by creating an `Image` object and assigning its `HyperlinkUrl` property.